 Visa has a set of rules that governs how client financial institutions (mainly banks) act.
 By extension, this also applies to businesses and service providers taking part in the Visa payment system.

 Your bank is responsible for ensuring you and any service providers are PCI Data Security Standard compliant.
-Additionally, Visa has its own core rules - You must be fully compliant at all times with sections #0002228 and #0008031 of the Visa Core Rules (VCR).
+Furthermore, Visa has its own core rules.
+You must be fully compliant at all times with sections #0002228 and #0008031 of the Visa Core Rules (VCR).

 If you don’t comply with PCI DSS or you don’t fix a security issue, Visa may tell your acquirer that you are not compliant, which could result in a block on receiving credit card payments or having other penalties levied against you.